CLEAR Secure (YOU)

 5. Revenue Growth

-Examining a company’s long-term performance can provide clues about its quality.
+A company’s long-term sales performance can indicate its overall quality.
 Any business can put up a good quarter or two, but many enduring ones grow for years.
-Luckily, CLEAR Secure’s sales grew at an impressive 29.9% compounded annual growth rate over the last five years.
+Over the last five years, CLEAR Secure grew its sales at an excellent 31.3% compounded annual growth rate.
 Its growth surpassed the average software company and shows its offerings resonate with customers, a great starting point for our analysis.

 CLEAR Secure Quarterly Revenue

-We at StockStory place the most emphasis on long-term growth, but within software, a half-decade historical view may miss recent innovations or disruptive industry trends.
-CLEAR Secure’s annualized revenue growth of 23.2% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.
+Long-term growth is the most important, but within software, a half-decade historical view may miss new innovations or demand cycles.
+CLEAR Secure’s annualized revenue growth of 21.2% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.
 CLEAR Secure Year-On-Year Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 12.7% over the next 12 months, a deceleration versus the last two years.
-This projection is underwhelming and indicates its products and services will see some demand headwinds.
+Looking ahead, sell-side analysts expect revenue to grow 11.7% over the next 12 months, a deceleration versus the last two years.
+This projection doesn't excite us and indicates its products and services will see some demand headwinds.
 At least the company is tracking well in other measures of financial health.

 7. Gross Margin & Pricing Power

 The market not only cares about gross margin levels but also how they change over time because expansion creates firepower for profitability and free cash generation.
-CLEAR Secure has seen gross margins improve by 0.1 percentage points over the last 2 year, which is slightly better than average for software.
+CLEAR Secure has seen gross margins improve by 7.5 percentage points over the last 2 year, which is elite in the software space.

 CLEAR Secure Trailing 12-Month Gross Margin